ipcrmdemo/aaa/README.md

 This service comes with some rudimentary tests as a good starting point for writing your own.
+Use the follo

-Use the following command to execute the tests using Maven:
+wing command to execute the
+tests using Maven:

 ```